Artists in residence, May 2024

 Blair Saxon-Hill

-Her works are vibrant, playful, and filled with an overarching sense of empathy and love for the world and people around her.
+Blair Saxon-Hill lives and works in Los Angeles, California.
+While adept in many art mediums including collage, assemblage, and sculpture, Saxon-Hill is primarily an oil painter at this time.
+Her works are vibrant and playful; they are filled with an overarching sense of empathy and love for the world and people around her.
 She often moves from using larger gestural marks to more fine detailed expressions in a single canvas; rewarding the viewer in different ways at all distances from the work.

 Blair also has an observational still life practice.
 After gathering flowers from the market, she returns to the studio to compose bouquets and paint them from life.
 Collectively the works harken to the line work of masters like Matisse and Picasso, while looking forward with her new and distinct voice that can serve as an emotional balm.